Locations

 CPEA is well-suited for organizations planning significant BTP usage across multiple services and wanting flexibility without being tied to specific service licenses.

-It simplifies procurement (one contract for many services) and enables experimentation and shifting resources among BTP offerings as needs evolve.
+It simplifies procurement (with one contract for multiple services) and enables experimentation and shifting resources among BTP offerings as needs evolve.

 The key difference lies in the service catalog and incentives: new or BTP-specific services (for example, certain SAP Build or AI services or SAP Analytics Cloud’s public option) might only be available under BTPEA.